y-fujii/mini_pvdr/readme.md

 mini_pvdr.py is a minimal (< 100 SLOC) implementation of "Phase Vocoder Done Right", primarily for (my personal) research/learning purposes.

 Note that several processes are simplified in this implementation.
-The result must be worse than the original.
-Do not use it to evaluate the method.
+DO NOT USE IT TO EVALUATE THE ORIGINAL PAPER.

 ## Usage